ashleyvansp/ashleyvansp.github.io/_posts/2021-04-18-lets-get-virtual.md

 7. Enter your password when prompted, then you have access to create and modify files as desired.

 ## ---
 The capabilities of these three tools truly enrich the experience of virtualization and remote development.
-Not only do they give developers the freedom to test new versions with the safety net of isolation, they facilitate cohesion and consistency in team-based development, allowing all contributors to work on the same environment.
+Not only do they give developers the freedom to test new versions with the safety net of isolation, they facilitate cohesion and consistency in team-based development, allowing all contributors to work in the same environment.
+By decoupling the technology from the available infrastructure, virtualization opens the door for improved efficiency, increased flexibility, and bolder innovation.
+And *that* seems like something worth dancing about.